If you want to improve your rainmaking results, you need to intentionally start by changing your rainmaking habits.

 Most of us have watched the calendar year turn over and we find ourselves repeating the same experiences over-and-over.
 It is very easy to become entrapped by the gravity of “status quo”, and although many of us strive to build routines within our lives, we grow during periods of change.

 As we look back over our journey’s we can identify significant emotional events that have influenced how we conduct ourselves.
-They were not all comfortable, however many initiated positive change.
+They were not all comfortable, however many initiated positive changes.
 Granted, external forces cause most transitions, such as an appraisal, a confrontation, or a setback, which begs the question; must we experience tough times to refine ourselves?

 Here are some alternatives that can stimulate change, and how we can apply them to the topic of rainmaking: